mstaniak/autoEDA-resources/README.md

 # autoEDA-resources

-A curated list of software related to automatic Exploratory Data Analysis
+A list of software related to automatic Exploratory Data Analysis

 ## R packages